Optic neuritis

 How does optic neuritis affect sight?

-Some people with optic neuritis describe seeing flashing or flickering lights.
-You may also find that your colour vision is affected.
 Colours, particularly reds, can appear “washed out” or less bright than usual.
-In addition, you may notice that you are less able to pick out objects against their backgrounds, particularly if they are a similar shade or colour, for example reading yellow text on a yellow background.
-This is described as having reduced contrast sensitivity.
+It may be more difficult to pick out objects against their backgrounds, particularly if they are a similar shade or colour.
+For example reading yellow text on a yellow background.
+This is known as having reduced contrast sensitivity.

 What causes optic neuritis?